Team-BHP > Motor-Sports > Int'l Motorsport

 - Marc Marquez starts in seventh, behind Brad Binder and Pedro Acosta starts ninth after qualifying second in Q1.

-Porschefire is online now (2) Thanks
+Porschefire is offline (2) Thanks

 Old 3rd August 2024, 20:24 #228